 Asst.
 Vice Chancellor for

 About Virginia’s Community Colleges: Since 1966, Virginia’s Community Colleges have given everyone the opportunity to learn and develop the right skills so lives and communities are strengthened.
 By making higher education and workforce training available in every part of Virginia, we elevate all of Virginia.
-Together, Virginia’s Community Colleges serve more than 250,000 students each year.
+Together, Virginia’s Community Colleges serve approximately 250,000 students each year.
 For more information, please visit www.vccs.edu.